-When I moved to Maine in 2001 – to get even with the guy who had sold me a houseful of furniture, but refused to give me a rebate – I knew I would be in big trouble.
+When I moved to Maine in 2001 – to get even with the guy who had sold me a houseful of furniture, but refused to give me a discount – I knew I would be in big trouble.
 And I was right!

 After two days my stomach started complaining, and my brain kept sending “gag” signals, when I walked the supermarket aisles and encountered nothing but shelf after shelf of “Wonderbreads”.

 Poking one of those proudly-called rye, multigrain, oat nut, or wheat breads with my finger, I found no resistance.
 I could squeeze them through their plastic bags, and they would spring right back to their original size when I let go.
 Even toasted, they retained their squishyness and would not support butter or jam without getting soft and soggy.

 Eating two warm meals a day was another thing my stomach refused to accept.
 German families usually have bread and cold cuts either for lunch or for dinner.
 German schools don’t offer lunch, and Mom cooks at home.

 As a working mom I used to view this daily cooking as a chore, and bad idea – until my daughter went to Bangor High, and had to eat at the school cafeteria (this experience turned her into a cook, and gave birth to a career as chef!).

 Finally, I couldn’t take my stomach’s growling anymore.
 I started seeing bread mirages by day, and dreamed of crusty loaves by night.
 So I went on a quest for German everyday bread, Feinbrot.

 The first step was, of course, to find a recipe.
 That was, in 2001, a big hurdle.
 No one in Germany baked Feinbrot at home, you could get several varieties in every bakery and supermarket.

 My baking books and the internet offered only recipes for specialty breads, but not for the simple loaf I was looking for.
 And Feinbrot is usually baked with medium rye flour, but I was lucky to find whole rye flour, if any.